Updated with Mario Strikers: Battle League. Enjoy!

 Football is the world's most popular sport, from the elite level of child-like millionaires with dazzling skills and impressive diving techniques, to actual children on playgrounds using jumpers for goalposts.
 Being a football / soccer fan that owns a Switch, however, can be slightly confusing.
 Nintendo's system somehow misses out on the 'Premier' games while getting bombarded with loads of smaller releases, and it can be hard to know which ones are worth a kickaround.

 We haven't reviewed every football game on the Switch, so let's be upfront and say that some will be missing on this list that may be worth checking out.
-However, we've reviewed enough of them to share a winning 11 of the better ones here — oh yes, how very clever of us — and there's plenty of variety to be found.
-It you want simulation, tactics, comedy or arcade action, there'll be something here for you.
+However, we've reviewed enough of them to share a winning 11 (plus one sub) of the better ones here — oh yes, how very clever of us — and there's plenty of variety to be found.
+If you want simulation, tactics, comedy, or arcade action, there'll be something here for you.

 Below we've picked out — in no particular order — the best football games we've played on Switch.
 Grab your jumpers, set out your goals and enjoy!